 - Saucers and trays underneath the pot prevent good drainage

 It is important to create the well-draining soil conditions that peace lilies require to promote flowering.

 This means only watering the peace lily when the surface of the soil is beginning to dry out.

 There is not any universal watering schedule that works in every climate as they can be many factors that determine how much water your peace lily needs, so I always recommend checking the soil moisture of your peace lily to establish when the soil is beginning to dry before, to find the right balance according to your conditions.

-If the soil is draining noticeably slowly then the soil may be firmed in to aggressively when it has been repotted.
+If the soil is draining noticeably slowly then the soil may be firmed in too aggressively when it has been re-potted.
 In which case transfer your peace lily to another pot with regular potting soil, ideally amended with some perlite for added drainage.

 Check to see if your pot has drainage holes in the base and ensure they are not blocked by compacted soil which can also down drainage and always empty saucers and trays of excess water after a bout of watering.

-- Peace lilies do not flower is the humidity is too low, the soil is too damp, the temperature is higher then 85°F (30°C) or lower then 68°F (20°C), if the light is not bright enough or the soil drains too slowly around the root system.
+- Peace lilies do not flower if the humidity is too low, the soil is too damp, the temperature is higher than 85°F (30°C) or lower than 68°F (20°C), if the light is not bright enough or the soil drains too slowly around the root system.

-- To promote peace lily flowers recreate the conditions of the peace lily’s native environment by increasing the humidity with regular misting, maintain a daytime temperature range of between 68°F and 85°F, only water when the surface of the soil begins to dry slightly and locate in bright light to stimulate blooms.
+- To promote peace lily flowers recreate the conditions of the peace lily’s native environment by increasing the humidity with regular misting, maintaining a daytime temperature range of between 68°F and 85°F, only water when the surface of the soil begins to dry slightly, and locating in bright light to stimulate blooms.